How to create the illusion of space in a small room

 Be realistic about how many you can actually seat and don’t try to provide seating for all your friends coming around to watch the cup final.
 One sofa, plus one comfy armchair is plenty.
 Add to that a smaller, characterful slipper chair, an ottoman, even an upholstered bench that doubles up as a coffee table and you have plenty of additional seating and ‘perches’.

-Mirrors are one of the best solution for small spaces.
-When placed opposite or adjacent to a window they draw light into a room and reflect what’s outside to make the space feel larger.
+Mirrors are one of the best solutions for small spaces.
+When placed opposite or adjacent to a window they draw light into a room and reflect what’s outside to make space feel larger.

 Because floor space will be a premium, build up.
-Use the wall space to store books, ceramics, music etc. Invest in tall cupboards and creative shelving building up to the ceiling.
+Why not create the illusion of space in a small room and use the wall space to store books, ceramics, music, etc. Invest in tall cupboards and creative shelving building up to the ceiling.

 Strong colours, bold patterns

-Be fearless.
+Be fearless, create the illusion of space in a small room with drama.
 Use colours that you love and mean something to you, borrow inspiration from a painting you love or a foreign city.
 A room without a window will always be dark, so work with the shadows and choose a fabulous colour to give a wow factor, rather than “Oh.
 It’s a dark room”

 Play with patterns: if a room is narrow, use horizontal stripes to widen it; if it has a low ceiling, then vertical stripes will give the illusion of height, or create a ceiling that will make a huge impact.
 Have fun with colours.